NFTs-for-Humanity/OpenNFT/README.md

 That is a complete utopia that NFTs can bring to reality!

 This is the vision, the goal and the dream of the NFTs for Humanity project and I here invite any human being on the planet to contribute to make this dream come true.

+To discuss these ideas you can find me at:
+Bernardo Lino de Oliveira
+bernardo.lino.oliveira@gmail.com
+Instagram: @belinox_
+Clubhouse: @belinox